pogist/euler-clojure/README.md

 ## euler-clojure

 Humble attempt at solving the first 100 [euler's problems](https://projecteuler.net/) in Clojure.
-(I'm ridiculously lazy so it might take a while 😅)
+(I'm ridiculously lazy and dumb so it'll take a while 😅)

 #### Testing solutions